UCANR-IGIS/uasimg/README.md

 uas_worldfile(hast_ft1_info)
 ```

-# Utilities for Analysis of Single Images
+# Utilities for Single Image Analysis

 The following utilities can help visualize and analyze individual
 images.
 These functions are based on the modeled image footprints, which